 An Ultra Throw Projector (aka UST) has a specially constructed lens assembly that allows images to be displayed from a very short distance, generally less than a foot away from the screen.
 This means instead of placing the projector far way behind the seating position, it sits close up below a screen without sacrificing image size.
 UST projectors can project very large images without taking much more space than a large TV.
 They are also great for those that have small rooms.

-The key advantage of a UST projector with a screen is the substantial cost savings when compared to purchasing a flat panel TV sized above 85-inches.
+The key advantage of a UST projector with a screen is the substantial cost savings when compared to purchasing a flat panel TV sized above 85 inches.
 The next big advantage is the elimination of glare that plagues every glass panel.
+With the appropriate screen, a UST projector can create enjoyable big screen images, even in relatively bright rooms.

-Tip: All 2024 UST projectors offer 4K or 4K-like resolution via a process called Pixel Shifting.
+Tip: Most 2024 UST projectors offer 4K or 4K-like resolution via a process called Pixel Shifting.
 There are no 8K models yet for sale, although some have been announced.
+Some 1080p UST projectors are also available at more budget-friendly pricing.

-However, there are drawbacks to 4K UST projectors.
-Their main enemy is light in the room.
+Of course, there are some drawbacks to 4K UST projectors.
+Like any projector, or really any display of any kind, their main enemy is light in the room.
 Specialized ambient light-reflecting (ALR) screens can mitigate the problem, but as with any projector, they still look best in a darkened room.

 Having reviewed The Premiere by Samsung LSP9T 4K UST Projector, we can attest that watching movies on a 103-inch screen is even more enjoyable than a near pixel-perfect 65-inch Sony OLED 4K TV.
 Bigger is just better.